 a pinch of salt

-To make the pastry combine the flour and salt and add the coconut oil.
-Quickly rub the oil into the flour until you have fine breadcrumbs.
+To make the pastry combine the flour and salt and add the coconut oil/ margarine.
+Quickly rub the oil/ margarine into the flour until you have fine breadcrumbs.
 Next, add a few teaspoons of ice cold water at a time , stirring in with a knife until your pastry begins to come together.
 You should then be able to use you hands to form the pastry into a ball.
+Cover with cling film and refrigerate for 20 -30 minutes.

 Flour a surface and a rolling pin and roll out your pastry to around 3 mm thickness.
 Cut 7-8 cm rounds from your pastry and place half of them into a pie tin.
 Spoon a generous helping of vegan mincemeat on to each pie base and top with another pastry round.
 Crimp the edges of the pie to seal the filling inside.
 Using a sharp knife cut a small hole in the pie lid to allow steam to escape.
 Brush with almond milk.